music-library/api/README.md

 ### Additional

+-   [ ] One instance, handle multiple libraries
+    -   [ ] Middleware to handle library selection (maybe use a header?)
+    -   [ ] `/libraries` - list libraries
+    -   [ ] Frontend to select library
+        -   [ ] Default library needs to be set so FE is never blocked on what to load
+        -   [ ] Available libraries need to be sent to the FE
+        -   [ ] UI changes to select/swap library
 -   [ ] `/health`
 -   [ ] `/health/metrics` // Prometheus metrics?
 -   [ ] Get average + primary color of album cover